ECN431/2018/README.md

 * knitr - `install.packages('knitr', dependencies=TRUE)`
 * Lubridate - `install.packages('lubridate', dependencies=TRUE)`
 * plm - `install.packages('plm', dependencies=TRUE)`
+* Hmisc - `install.packages('Hmisc', dependencies=TRUE)`
 * AER - `install.packages('AER', dependencies=TRUE)`

+Note that several of these packages might take require some time to install.
 Tip: You can see the list of installed R packages under the "Packages" tab in the lower-right pane in RStudio.
+The installation and lab exercises have been tested on R version 3.4.3 and RStudio version 1.1.383.

 In addition, we recommend that you make yourself familiar with the basic workings of R. Here are some suggested sources
 * [swirl](http://swirlstats.com/) (interactive exercises you run within R itself)